ProjectEvergreen/greenwood/www/pages/docs/tech-stack.md

 Greenwood makes use of [**Rollup**](https://rollupjs.org/) as part of build phase to optimize all the HTML / CSS and JavaScript for a given project.
 This affords **Greenwood** the ability to bundle, minify and otherwise prepare the site for final deployment in the best way possible based on the code you've written.

 ### Puppeteer
 When pre-rendering content for Web Components, Greenwood  makes use of [**Puppeteer**](https://developers.google.com/web/tools/puppeteer) as part of build phase to generate all the appropriate static HTML and CSS.
+Other (server) rendering options are available through [plugins](/plugins/).

 ### Development